Netherlands: Religion

 Islam is the second largest religion in the state.
 The Muslim population increased from the 1960 as a result of large numbers of migrant workers.
 This included migrant workers from Turkey and Morocco, as well as migrants from former Dutch colonies, such as Suriname and Indonesia.
 During the 1990s, Muslim refugees arrived from countries like Bosnia and Herzegovina, Iran, Iraq, Somalia, and Afghanistan.
 Since 2000 there has been raised awareness of religion, mainly due to Islamic extremism.

-Another religion practised is Hinduism, with around 215,000 adherents (slightly over 1% of the population).
+Another religion practised is Hinduism, with about 215,000 adherents (slightly over 1% of the population).
 Most of these are Indo-Surinamese.
 There are sizeable populations of Hindu immigrants from India and Sri Lanka, and Western adherents of Hinduism-orientated new religious movements such as Hare Krishnas.
 The Netherlands has an estimated 250,000 Buddhists or people strongly attracted to this religion, mainly ethnic Dutch people.
 There are about 30,000 Jews in the Netherlands, though the Institute for Jewish Policy Research estimates range from 30,000 to 63,000, depending on how the number is calculated.

 The Constitution of the Netherlands guarantees freedom of education, which means that all schools that adhere to general quality criteria receive the same government funding.
 This includes schools based on religious principles by religious groups (especially Catholic and Protestant).
-Three political parties in the Dutch parliament, (CDA, and two small parties, ChristianUnion and SGP) are based upon the Christian belief.
-Several Christian religious holidays are national holidays (Christmas, Easter, Pentecost and the Ascension of Jesus).